Manouchehri/Algonquin-College-Robotics-Outlines/README.md

 [![DOI](https://zenodo.org/badge/18550/Manouchehri/Algonquin-College-Robotics-Outlines.svg)](https://zenodo.org/badge/latestdoi/18550/Manouchehri/Algonquin-College-Robotics-Outlines)

-This repository contains course outlines from the Electro-Mechanical Engineering Technician (Robotics) at Algonquin College during 2012 to 2014.
+This repository contains course outlines from the Electro-Mechanical Engineering Technician (Robotics) program at Algonquin College during 2012 to 2014.
 [Click here to download all the .PDFs as a .zip.](https://github.com/Manouchehri/Algonquin-College-Robotics-Outlines/archive/v1.zip)